sustc-xylab/ARGpore2/README.md

 Once installed ARGpore2 package, all needed analysis is wrapped up in one executable named **argpore.sh**.
 Please **use bash instead of sh** to initiate argpore.sh.

 **NOTICE:**
-	To avoid cross-writing of intermediate files, each ARGpore run should has a independent working directory
+	To avoid cross-writing of intermediate files, each ARGpore run should has a independent working directory.
+To improve annotation accuracy, your input fasta should be **longer than 1kb**

 	mkdir -p demo
 	cp test.fa demo